cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/1-click-clusters/security-posture.md

 hardware virtualization.
 Underlying resources, including local storage, memory, and network interfaces, are shared with other customers.

-By default, management nodes are directly accessible over the Internet via SSH and via a public reverse tunnel to a JupyterLab service running on each management node.
+By default, management nodes are directly accessible over the internet via SSH and via a public reverse tunnel to a JupyterLab service running on each management node.
 Each JupyterLab instance is configured with a unique, random authentication token shared via the Lambda Public Cloud dashboard.
 For more information, see